 Over the summer, the University reimbursed the cost of hotel quarantine for international students coming from red-listed countries or allowed them to use University halls to quarantine in.
 Last winter, the University also promised to reimburse students taking a PCR test and set up stalls providing free lateral flow tests on campus.

 The definition of a ‘holiday’ was not originally expanded on by the University.
-As of the 6th of December, after many international students had already booked their tickets home, they said the only students eligible for a reimbursement would be those “coming to the UK for the first time.”
+As of December 6, after many international students had already booked their tickets home, they said the only students eligible for a reimbursement would be those “coming to the UK for the first time.”
 Hence, any international student going home, who may find themselves on the red-list, will not be reimbursed for their institutional quarantine.

 The new University guidance also states “students domiciled in a country not on the red list, but who travel to Manchester via a red list country will not be eligible for support.”
 This means that students who have opted to save money by taking a flight with a layover may not end up receiving the same financial support as those who were able to afford a direct trip, thus presenting another issue for the University as it creates an economic divide between students.

-However, this doesn’t instill confidence for some students.
-A second year international student told The Mancunion: “… they did provide food supplies last year for those isolating but it was only [for those in] University accommodation.
+However, this doesn’t instil confidence for some students.
+A second year international student told The Mancunion: “they did provide food supplies last year for those isolating but it was only [for those in] University accommodation.
 The food we got was very late, the quality wasn’t great … [and it] expired in two days.
 It barely would have lasted an average student 2-3 days at max.”
 This student did not feel like the University were providing the isolating students with enough support, especially with food.
-They lack even more confidence on the wellbeing and other services that the University would be providing, stating: “I don’t think this is of any help to students to be very honest.”
+They lacked even more confidence in the wellbeing and other services that the University would be providing, stating: “I don’t think this is of any help to students to be very honest.”

 Most recently the University has also told the students that they should return by the time of their exams if they are offline.
 They have again not given any provisions for those who may be stuck in red listed countries.
 To a few students this again goes back to the “one dimensional” approach that the University is taking, without looking at the other countries and their policies.

-When contacted for comment, a University of Manchester spokesperson pointed us to an updated posted on the student intranet on December 10th by April McMahon.
+When contacted for comment, a University of Manchester spokesperson pointed us to an update posted on the student intranet on December 10 by April McMahon.
 It follows: